Ministers plan to give magistrates the power to impose huge financial penalties on drivers for common offences. Do these proposals go too far?

-"Taking drink driving as an example, if a fine is imposed it is usually the equivalent of one-and-a-half weeks of the offender's net earnings.
+"Taking drink-driving as an example, if a fine is imposed it's usually the equivalent of one-and-a-half weeks of the offender's net earnings.

-"If someone doesn't earn very much, they will not be required to pay the maximum fine."
+"If someone doesn't earn very much, they won't be required to pay the maximum fine."

 Miller added that for wealthy people, such as professional footballers, a £5,000 fine might not be much of a punishment or deterrent but a £10,000 fine would be taken more seriously.